Emilie Bloom

 Alternating bouffon with the vulnerable clown, Emilie's work generates gentle ridiculous humour for a series of characters performed for variety shows, installations, roving, festivals. existing companies, community festivals, and community arts projects.

-Her work and life experiences have given her the privilege of traveling extensively Throughout New Zealand, Japan, the UK, Europe, and Australia.
+Her work and life experiences have given her the privilege of traveling extensively throughout New Zealand, Japan, South Korea, Middle East, the UK, Europe, and Australia.
 In 2019 she played a dark and comedic role in the short film The Private Part Written and Directed by Faezeh Alavi (Melbourne International Film Festival).
 She Co-Starred in the screen iteration of Patricia Cornelius's multi-award-winning play SHIT, Directed by Patricia Susie Dee and Trudy Hellier.

 In 2021 Emilie Bloom and Nicci Wilks (Bloom & Wilks) premiered their physical comedy satire Tale Of Two Harpies Co-created and Directed by Susie Dee) presented at Hothouse Theatre as part of the Borderville Festival.

-Emilie is currently developing a first solo theatre show for children for 2022/23.
-She continues to work as a Clown Doctor with the Humour Foundation and is pursuing a Masters In Creative Arts Therapy with the MIECAT Institute
+Emilie is currently touring her first solo theatre show for children, Fritz! .
+She continues to work as a Clown Doctor with Clown Doctors Australia and has recently received her Masters In Creative Arts Therapy with the MIECAT Institute.